-Summary of 2012 Executive Compensation Program
+Summary of 2014 Executive Compensation Program

-Following is a summary of some of the key points of our 2012 executive compensation program:
+Following is a summary of some of the key points of our 2014 executive compensation program:

-- · It is simple, comprising base salary, an annual cash bonus pursuant to an incentive plan, and long-term equity incentives. - · The Compensation Committee of the Board of Directors controls all portions of the compensation payable to executive officers. - · That committee has from time to time exercised its discretion to reduce cash incentives otherwise payable under the bonus plan.
+- · It is simple, comprising base salary, an annual cash bonus pursuant to an incentive plan, and long-term equity incentives in the form of stock options. - The Compensation Committee of the Board of Directors controls all portions of the compensation payable to executive officers. - That committee has from time to time exercised its discretion to reduce cash incentives otherwise payable under the bonus plan.